Director of Rowing/Varsity Men's Coach: Erich Shuler, M.Ed., CSCS, CAFS, TPI-1 (email@example.com)

-Chris is the newest addition to the coaching staff.
-As an undergraduate student, a varsity heavyweight coxswain at Cornell University (class of ’ 03).
+As an undergraduate student, Chris was a varsity heavyweight coxswain at Cornell University (class of ‘03).
 He later coxed six years as a masters coxswain (and occasional sculler) with the Union Boat Club, on the Charles River, in Boston, MA.

 Chris has a Ph.D. from Boston University (2012) and is a coastal geologist and assistant professor at the Virginia Institute of Marine Science (VIMS), William & Mary’s graduate school of marine science in Gloucester Point.
 Following a two-year stint at the Woods Hole Oceanographic Institution in Cape Cod, Chris joined the VIMS faculty in 2013.
 There he studies how beaches, barrier islands, rivers, and marshes throughout the world change in response to past and future climate change.